 • Main Page • Risk Factors • Symptoms • Diagnosis • Treatment • Screening • Reducing Your Risk • Talking to Your Doctor • Living With Eating Disorders • Resource Guide

 Conditions InDepth: Eating Disorders

 Eating disorders are serious disturbances in eating behavior, such as extreme and unhealthy reduction of food intake or severe overeating.
-They are accompanied by feelings of distress or excessive concern about body shape or weight.
+They also occur with feelings of distress or excessive concern about body shape or weight.
 The main types of eating disorders are anorexia nervosa, bulimia nervosa, and binge eating disorder.

-Eating disorders often develop during adolescence or early adulthood, but some reports indicate they can start during childhood or later in adulthood.
+Eating disorders often develop during adolescence or early adulthood, but may also start during childhood or later in adulthood.
 Females are much more likely than males to develop an eating disorder.
-Males make up an estimated 5%-15% of people with anorexia or bulimia, and an estimated 35% of those with binge eating disorder.

 Eating disorders frequently occur with other psychiatric conditions, such as depression, substance abuse, and anxiety disorders.
 In addition, people with eating disorders can experience a range of physical health complications.
 While some of these are minor, others can cause serious heart conditions, kidney failure, and even death.

 If you have bulimia nervosa, you feel overly concerned with your weight and body image.
 Bulimia nervosa is an eating disorder in which you compulsively eat large amounts of food.
 This is called binging.
-Then, you use unhealthy means (eg, vomiting, taking laxatives or water pills) to purge or rid your body of the food.
-You may also (or instead) diet vigorously or engage in extreme amounts of exercise to use up calories taken in through binging.
-An estimated 1.1%-4.2% of females have bulimia nervosa at some point in their lifetime.
+Then, you use unhealthy means, such as vomiting, laxatives, or water pills, to rid your body of the food.
+You may also diet or engage in extreme amounts of exercise to use up calories taken in through binging.

 Binge Eating Disorder